leadedge/Spout2/SPOUTSDK/SpoutDirectX/SpoutDX/SpoutDX12/readme.md

 Examples of how to use the Spout 2.007 SDK and SpoutDX support class for sharing D3D12 texture resources.

-The Spout SDK Version 2.007 shares between applications using DirectX11 textures, but it is possible to share with DirectX12 applications using the D3D11On12 mapping layer (https://github.com/microsoft/D3D11On12) which creates a D3D11 device wrapped around the D3D12 device.
+The Spout SDK Version 2.007 shares between applications using DirectX11 textures, but it's possible to share with DirectX12 applications using the D3D11On12 mapping layer (https://github.com/microsoft/D3D11On12) which creates a D3D11 device wrapped around the D3D12 device.
 The wrapped D3D11 resource can then be used to copy to or from a sender shared texture.

 Two examples from the from the [Microsoft DirectX Graphics Examples](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/Samples/Desktop) have been modified for Spout functions.
 - HelloTriangle - sender